mI-PIV/app/README.md

 TODO need a list of publication links stemming from this project

 ### Funding
+Office of Naval Research, United States Department of the Navy

 ### License
+Does our funding constrict licensing?

 ## APK Installation
 TODO sign our app?